lkndl/ab12phylo/README.md

 ab12phylo -c <my-config.yaml> -bst 1000 (...) -view
 ```

+#### Support Values
+For visualization, you can pick either Felsenstein Bootstrap Proportions `FBP` or [Transfer Bootstrap Expectation](https://doi.org/10.1038/s41586-018-0043-0) `TBE` support values with `-metric`.
+Newick tree files for both types are generated anyway, so switching the support value metric only requires re-running `ab12phylo-visualize`.

+#### MSA visualization
+AB12PHYLO can plot an additional rectangular tree with an MSA visualization next to it by passing `-msa_viz`.
+This is single-threaded and takes some extra time for larger MSAs.

+#### Tree modifications
+You can `-drop_nodes`, `-replace_nodes` or subtrees with a placeholder, or `-root` the tree with an outgroup sequence.
+These options accept integer node indices from [motif search](#results--motif-search).

+Also see the `VISUALIZATION` section of `--help`.

 ## Advanced use

 #### Remote runs
 [tmux](https://askubuntu.com/questions/8653/how-to-keep-processes-running-after-ending-ssh-session/220880#220880) and `--headless` are highly recommended for remote runs, as well as [pre-supplying a BLAST+ db](#blast-database), adapting or replacing the [YAML](https://yaml.org/) config file and setting a fixed seed for reproducibility.
-Also, do consider plotting an additional rectangular tree with an MSA visualization by passing `-msa_viz`.

 #### Genes and References